mrehere/mrehere/README.md

 - 🔭 I’m currently working on **A personal project called easer**

-- 🌱 I’m currently learning **Advanced JavaScript frameworks, such as ElectronJS**
+- 🌱 I’m currently learning **Advanced JavaScript frameworks, such as Electron.js**

-- 👯 I’m looking to collaborate on **Full stack web development projects, especially those involving JavaScript (React, Node.js) and Express.**
+- 👯 I’m looking to collaborate on **Full stack web development projects, especially those involving JavaScript (React, Node.js), express.js, and MySQL**

 - 🤝 I’m looking for help with **Nothing specific right now, but I’m open to learning and collaborating on exciting projects.
 Let’s connect if you have something in mind!**